 It is likely that juvenile courts will continue to turn to caseflow management systems in order to control delinquency delays.
 Most problems encountered by such efforts will be similar to the issues typically faced in the criminal and civil courts.
-Studies on court delay have found that slow processing time is often associated with inefficient courtroom procedures, indifferent staff attitudes, lack of consistent caseflow data, and poor organizational arrangements that limit the court's ability to control a.
-Time limit begins at point of detention admission rather than police referral.
+Studies on court delay have found that slow processing time is often associated with inefficient courtroom procedures, indifferent staff attitudes, lack of consistent caseflow data, and poor organizational arrangements that limit the court's ability to control continuances and other critical events (see Chapter 2).
+These factors are likely to be just as problematic in juvenile courts as they have been in the adult justice system.